praxis/praxis/reference/plugins.md

 end
 {% endhighlight %}

-If we define a `Request` module inside the plugin, that will automatically be included in to `Praxis::Request`.
+If we define a `Request` module inside the plugin, it will automatically be included in `Praxis::Request`.
 So to add a simple `current_user` method to a Praxis `Request` it is enough to define it like this.

 {% highlight ruby %}
 module Request